ClusterHQ/powerstrip/README.rst

 This example might allow an orchestration framework to move (reschedule) stateful containers while their Weave IP and Flocker volumes move around with them.

-But Powerstrip can be used to modify any Docker behavior at all.
+The Powerstrip configuration file can match any of the Docker API endpoints.

+This enables you to modify any of the Docker behaviors and means Powerstrip will adapt easily to future changes in the Docker HTTP api.

 Try it out
 ----------